-BFA Performance and the Music Theatre Concentration sees auditions at the Florida Theatre Conference in Gainesville, FL.
+BFA Performance and the Music Theatre Concentration sees auditions at the Florida Theatre Conference.
 Audition requirements are listed on the FTC website.
 To attend this conference, high school students should register through their school drama teacher.
 College transfer students would need to register themselves at flatheatre.org.

 Local Auditions are on the FAU campus Saturday February 19, 2022.
 To register, please email your headshot and resume to Lynn McNutt at email@example.com.
 Registration will begin November 1, 2021.
 The deadline for registration is February 1, 2022.
 There will be a mandatory information session for all applicants and their parents/guardians.
 Once you register to audition, more information will be sent to you.

 Audition Requirements for Local Auditions on the FAU Campus:

 For the BFA in Performance - students should prepare two contrasting monologues no more than one minute each.